StrikeVaults/FalconOne/README.md

 - info.txt (for Locations)
 - log.txt (for Geolocated Target User-Agent information)
-- l.log (for Visitor's User-Agent information)
+- l.log (for Visitor's or Sharers User-Agent information)

 ## 4. Prerequisites